-- 5.7 It is essential for the existing form, scale and character of the historic building and its site to guide the design in any conversion scheme. - 5.8 Most farm buildings, for example, are generally simple and functional in their form, shape and design, and use local materials and simple detailing.
+5.8 Most farm buildings, for example, are generally simple and functional in their form, shape and design, and use local materials and simple detailing.
 They typically have long and uninterrupted roofs (with no chimneystacks, dormers or rooflights), few window and door openings (with their locations dictated by function) and a higher ratio of blank walling to openings.
 Many farm buildings face onto a communal yard or area, with other elevations blank or with limited openings.

 A Peak District outfarm, with buildings around a small yard.
-There are few openings in the upper parts of the elevations and there is very little surrounding curtilage (© PDNPA)
+There are few openings in the upper parts of the elevations and there is very little surrounding curtilage. (© PDNPA)